Back to Print Media

 I started the process by creating nonsense forms—characters that had features of English letterforms but were ultimately meaningless.
 From a select few, I chose letterforms to develop and shape on graph paper, pictured below.

 I then brought the forms into Illustrator, further manipulating the balance and weight of the characters to match Arepo.
-This involved finding similar qualities between characters—for example, serifs and counters—and attempting to match them with some amount of precision.
-This process involved repeatedly comparing existing Arepo characters with the glyphs I was developing by inserting them into paragraphs or sentences, something I could do through Glyphs font-editing software.
+This involved finding similar qualities between characters—serifs and counters, for example—and attempting to imitate them.
+This process involved balancing the letterforms, weighing them against their existing peers, and inserting them into paragraphs or sentences, something I could do with the font-editing software Glyphs.

 Back to Top